cal-itp/benefits/docs/getting-started/README.md

 After initialization, the client is running running on `http://localhost:8000` by default.

-If `DJANGO_ADMIN=true`, the backend administrative interface can be accessed at the `/admin` route using the superuser account you setup as part of initialization.
+The backend administrative interface can be accessed at the `/admin` route using the superuser account you setup as part of initialization.

 By default, sample values are used to initialize Django.
 Alternatively you may: